M-Ahtisham/ConfirmHuman/README.md

 - **Extensibility**: Design for easy addition of new room types and features
 - **Performance**: Optimize for real-time communication (After doing the Bonus Pronlem)

-## Live Demo
+## Live Deployed ChatBot

-The deployed chatbot on Azure will be accessible at: [URL provided in url.txt]
+The deployed chatbot on Azure will be accessible [Here]](https://plato-confirm-human.azurewebsites.net/)

 ## Course Information